chadish7/CMAWS/README.md

 ### Convert-TextToSpeech
 Makes it possible to take one or more text files and run them through Amazon's Polly service to produce output audio files or just play it directly.

-### Get-CMInstances
+### Get-CMEC2Instances
-Get all EC2 instances in all or selected regions
+Get all EC2 instances in multiple regions

 ### New-CMEC2Instance
-Easily create new on-demand or spot instances with minimal input while updating DNS for them in Route 53 as well.
+Easily create new on-demand or spot instances with minimal input while updating DNS hostnames for them in Route 53 as well.
 Supports Windows and Linux instances.

 ### Get-CMEC2ImageId
-Very quickly gets common Windows and Linux AMIS
+Very quickly gets common the latest Windows and Linux AMIS

 ### New-CMPassword
 A password generator capabible of creating easy passwords like Kaju1543 (Like Office365) with the -Easy Parameter